dorm-manage/dorm-manage-system/docs/README.md

 # DormitoriesPlus Documentation

-Welcome to the comprehensive documentation for DormitoriesPlus - a modern dormitory management system with multi-language support.
+Welcome to Dormi+, a modular, AI-powered dormitory management system that streamlines university housing for both students and administrators.

 ## 📚 Documentation Overview